 Mexico is known for more than its sun-soaked beaches and festive atmosphere.
-Throughout Mexico, you’ll find thousands of Mayan ruins, many of which date back 2,500 years.
+You’ll find thousands of Mayan ruins throughout Mexico, many of which date back 2,500 years.
 Home to ancient civilizations, these Mayan ruins in Mexico are some of the best ways to explore Mexico’s history and culture.

 The Mayans left behind grandiose structures, beautiful art, and symbolic objects like pottery and jewelry.
 Nowadays, you can visit the deserted cities and Mayan ruins, which shed light on what life was like thousands of years ago.

-Choosing between the different ruins and sites in Mexico can be a little overwhelming.
+Choosing between Mexico’s different ruins and sites can be a little overwhelming.
 However, there are some key places you must visit during your trip.
 In this article, we’ll cover a few of the best Mayan ruins in Mexico.

 6 Best Mayan Ruins in Mexico To Visit